ksathur/Wave-App--Actors-Face-Recognition/README.md

 ```
 wave run wave_face_recognition.py
 ```
 Go to http://localhost:10101/actors_face_detection to visualize the app.
+Screenshot of the interfaces are available at `./interface_1.PNG`, and `./interface_2.PNG`.
 A recorded demo video is available at `./demo_video.mp4`.

 ## 4. Custom Training
 #### 4.1 Upload the folder contains the images of each person into `./dataset/raw`.